Treatment for pneumonia depends on how serious your symptoms are. But you will usually be given antibiotics to treat it.

 - your symptoms do not improve within 3 days of starting antibiotics

 You may still have a cough for 2 to 3 weeks after you finish your course of antibiotics.
-You may feel tired for even longer as your body continues to recover.
+You may feel tired for even longer as your body recovers.

 You will have a follow-up GP appointment about 6 weeks after you start your antibiotics.

-In some cases, your GP may arrange follow-up tests, such as a chest x-ray, if:
+Your GP may arrange follow-up tests such as a chest x-ray if: